Albert-Tate/METR4202/FunctionalityOverview.md

 __create_model.m__ Creates a set of radii and centers for multiple cups, then uses this to detect the angular velocity of the turntable.
 Utilises a weighted sum to do this, with higher weighting being given to cups further from the center as they will have less error.

 __fit_circle.m__ Takes a set of positions and timestamps for a single cup in motion and will fit a circle to them and provide an angular velocity.

+__get_map_canidate.m__ Provides mapping between the original model and the recently detected cups.
+Internally sorts by path radius to find the outermost cup of the specified type.
+We choose the outermost cup to reduce the chance of knocking over other cups.

 REQUESTING CONDIMENTS
 -----------